OpenRivers Programme

 – significant ecological gains and local managers approving the project.

-The criteria and procedure for applying are presented on the openrivers.eu website, as well as the guide for applicants category A and the application platform.
+The criteria and procedure for applying are presented on the openrivers.eu website.

+Of the 128 European projects already financed by the Open Rivers programme at the end of 2024, more than ten involve France.
 Reopening of a long stretch of waterway, multiple deletions, priority Grenelle structures, biodiversity and heritage species issues, local commitment and short implementation times were the key factors in their selection.
-Focus on the projects managed by ERN!

 Located in the Charente catchment area, the Tardoire is a major concern for the European eel.